 Hike, bike or drive up Mount Wellington for the best views of the Hobart region.
 Try visiting at sunrise or sunset for the best views.

 The Museum of old and new art is a popular attraction in Hobart for those with an appreciation for art.
-Arrive by Ferry from Brooke Street Pier.
+You will find art displays and a wine bar on site.